poojasharma00734/ClarkCRM/README.md

 - Case config list is always read only as it will only used for sending the data to external service.
 - The Objects have Name standard fields which i left as text but it cna be also used as Auto Number as Lable is a uniqeue field.
 - Type could be better used as picklist as it could lead as a mistake , i have made this as Text field but better suggestion to be used as Picklist.

+- In the requirements its mentioned to create Label as Unique fields on Case Config there could be different approached we can take
+    1. If we make Label as Unique then the Case Lookup on Case Config will not jutify the use as being a unique field Case config will not get inserted on Another cases due to its unique validation, to achive this best option to makee it non-Unique and Make sure Available config is not visible or marked as read only after "add" button clicked on Config Related list on the Case record page so same config can not be added to again to the same case and no need to add validation logics in APEX will reduce the processing time.
+    2. If we need to make this Label field as Unique then option will be to go with Junction object which will work as Junction between Case and Inserted Case Config , in this case we can not make it as case lookup rather it should be master details , but in this we need to perform the DML twice , one to insert the Case Config and then to insert the junction Object.
+    3. Junction between Available Config and Case , as if we make Case Config as junction object between Case and Available Config, it will again needs to be as master detail and everytime user add Available config to Case it will insert a record as junction object for Case Config but it will be almost similar solution as 1 and does not yield much benifits.

-- No need to make Case Config Object field as Unique field from the field definition as if the field is Unique it will not allow other records to be inserted on the same object which will block the purpose , ideally Case Config should be read only object only inserted by the automations.
+No need to make Case Config Object field as Unique field from the field definition as if the field is Unique it will not allow other records to be inserted on the same object which will block the purpose , ideally Case Config should be read only object only inserted by the automations.

 ## Optional Requirements: